 In 2006, Laura was awarded a full grant to spend a summer in Puerto Rico researching the coming-of-age ceremony known as the quinceañera.
 She became the poster child (literally) for the International Research Opportunities Program at the University of New Hampshire, at the time one of the only programs for undergraduate research in the country.
 Her scholarly essay appeared in the journal of undergraduate research Inquiry.

 From 2006-2007, Laura fulfilled research assistantships for various professors both in the U.S. and abroad in the fields of sociology, gender studies and Latin American studies.
 Topics included the sex lives of college students, the mass murder of women in Juarez, Mexico, and the history of citizenship in Latin America.
-Her senior thesis was a comprehensive examination of the contemporary and historical trends of abortion politics in Mexico.
+Her senior thesis was a comprehensive examination of the contemporary and historical trends of abortion politics in Mexico, which she presented at a department-wide symposium.

 Between 2011 and 2014, Laura produced over 160 research articles on wide-ranging topics for popular search engines.
 In 2019, she began working as a bilingual field researcher for a Harvard research study on early education.